eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 + A **record** is "a self-contained collection of information about a single object", or a collection of distinct items
 	\cite{WikipediaContributors2016m}.
++ A row (or tuple) "represents a single, implicitly structured data item in a table," or "a set of related data" \cite{WikipediaContributors2018a15}
+	- Each row in a table (or relational database) has the same structure
+		\cite{WikipediaContributors2018a15}
+	- The implicit structure for a row is a

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.